Articles on: Transferring Notes

 📝 NOTE: This process has a few steps.
 We recommend reading through the full article before getting started.

-First, you need to tell Scriptation that the pages in your old (annotated) script are Native pages.
+First, tell Scriptation that the pages in your old (annotated) script are Native pages.

 Enable Master Edit Mode